At Tome

 It should be clear from the offerings over in the Publications area of this site that my own preferences in fanfiction tend to run to a straightforward, well-thought-out, plotted, and written, G–PG-13 no ’ship, adventure story, a unapologetic Snapefic, or an engaging SS/HG.
 This marked preference for SS/HG when navigating the ’shipping lanes is a remnant in recognition of what was once a somewhat higher general level of writing skill displayed in fics concerning this particular pairing.

-This advantage is not so obvious now as it was, say, about this time in 2001 when this was still a “rare pair” and a comparatively small and much reviled subfandom, but the quality is still usually at least marginally higher than that shown in the ’ships more popular with the middle school set and younger, whose authors are often still grappling with the basics of how to tell a story.
+This advantage is not so obvious now as it was, say, about this time in 2001 when this was still a “rare pair” and a comparatively small and much reviled subfandom, but the quality was still usually at least marginally higher than that shown in the ’ships more popular with the middle school set and younger, whose authors are often still grappling with the basics of how to tell a story.

 But, then, certain allowances must be made.
 My introduction to this pairing was Textualsphinx’s classic ‘A Letter from Exile One Merciful Morning’.
 While some of the elements in this fic have remained unsupported, or even been contradicted in later canon, it is far too much to expect that the revelations of Book 7, or even the official death of one of the principals will be enough to actually sink this particular ’ship.
-(Although Textualsphinx’s introduction of what Rowling later defined as a Horcrux as a pledge of affection was highly disconcerting, some five years after the fic was posted.)
+(Although Textualsphinx’s introduction of what Rowling later defined as a Horcrux as a pledge of affection was highly disconcerting, some five years after the fic was posted!)

 The ’ship is far too well established by now to merely sink, and of those who have boarded, only the most delusional can be unaware that it was effectively AU from the day it launched.